 Mutual Funds vs. Individual Stocks

 Mutual funds can be a group of stocks, and unlike a stock, mutual funds are diversified because you’re investing in a whole bunch of stocks at once.
-Standalone stocks are a major risk because you’re investing in one versus a whole group of them.
+Standalone stocks are a major investment risk because you’re investing in one versus a whole group of them.

 - Lower-risk; small investors can invest

-- Managed professionally
+- Managed by investment professionals